camunda/camunda-docs-static/get-started/content/quick-start/user-task.md

 # Work on the Task

-Go to Tasklist ([http://localhost:8080/camunda/app/tasklist](http://localhost:8080/camunda/app/tasklist)) and log in with the user credentials "demo / demo".
+Go to Tasklist ([http://localhost:8080/camunda/app/tasklist](http://localhost:8080/camunda/app/tasklist)) and log in with the credentials "demo / demo".
 Click on the {{< glyphicon name="list-alt" text=" Start process" >}} button to start a process instance.
 This opens a dialog where you can select *Payment Retrieval* from the list.
 Now you can set variables for the process instance using a generic form.

 {{< img src="../img/start-form-generic.png" >}}

 The generic form can be used whenever you have not added a dedicated form for a User Task or a Start Event.
 Click on the *Add a variable* button to create a new row.
 Fill in the form as shown in the screenshot.
-When you are done, click *Start*.
+When you're done, click *Start*.

 You should now see the *Approve Payment* task in your Tasklist.
 Select the task and click on the *Diagram* tab.
 This displays the process diagram highlighting the User Task that's waiting to be worked on.